-Imagine for a moment you walk up to a scuffle on the street.
-One man appears to be fending off a thief who was trying to steal his wallet.
-Being the good person you are, you cheer the man on and shout at the thief to get lost.
-If you’re feeling particularly brave, perhaps you jump in, wrestling the thief to the ground while the other man punches him and recovers his stolen wallet with your help.
+Imagine for a moment you’re walking home one day and you happen upon a scuffle on the street.
+A smaller man appears to be fending off a big man who is trying to steal his wallet.
+Being the good person you are and feeling particularly brave that day, you jump in and wrestle the thief to the ground while the other man recovers the stolen wallet.

-As crazy as it seems, I think sometimes we don’t recognize in each other when we’re motivated out of a godly zeal and when we’re motivated from a place of shame or self-hatred.
 Like the two men scuffling for the wallet, we think we’re being helpful, when in reality, we’re pushing down the one who needs our help.
+Why?
+Because we have a hard time discerning the difference between godly zeal and shame.

 Here’s an example: